music-markdown/music-markdown/README.md

 1. In the **Add Repository** dialog box, fill in the:
    - Repository Owner - typically, your user name.
      - E.g. `music-markdown`
-   - Repostiroy Name - this is the name of the repository you created in the previous section.
+   - Repository Name - this is the name of the repository you created in the previous section.
      - E.g. `almost-in-time`
 1. Click **Add**.